aflashyrhetoric/aflashyrhetoric.github.io/content/projects/nightmessenger.md

 You can [download Night Messenger here](https://chrome.google.com/webstore/detail/night-messenger/hjhnmilbfdehpgfcojlmmooknnkhgdmh?hl=en).
 At the time of this post, it currently has 30k+ users.
 Version v1.2.9 introduced properly-limited extension permissions and can be considered **stable**, although changes on Facebook's end still could break the extension unexpectedly.

 Let me know if you have feedback or feature requests.
 Cheers :beer:!

+---

+NightMessenger has been sunset in December of 2020, after breaking changes from Facebook rendered the extension prohibitively time-consuming to maintain.
+Thanks to everyone for the ride.